invirtiendo/invirtiendo.github.io/_reviews/2017-07-01-7-habitos-gente-eficaz.md

 Most of the time it is sufficient simply to remember the little maxim: "first things first."

+## First things first
-## "First things first" means rigorously prioritizing: the important things are taken care of, the less important things are put to one side and then delegated or dealt with later.
+This means rigorously prioritizing: the important things are taken care of, the less important things are put to one side and then delegated or dealt with later.

 How can we tell which things are important?

 The things which are important are those which bring us closer to our final goals, and those which are consistent with our mission statement – our values and our norms.